Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:28:20

-Yes, which actually raises an interesting question that I've been wondering about.
-There have been movements, I guess, if I did altruism is a good example that have been focused on community building in a sort of like explicit way.
-And then there's other movements where they have a charismatic founder.
-And moreover, this guy, he doesn't really try to recruit people.
-I'm thinking of somebody like Peter Thiel, for example, right?
-He goes on, like once every year or two, he'll go on a podcast and have this like really cryptic back and forth.
-And then just kind of go away in a hole for a few months or a few years.
-And I'm curious, which one you think is more effective, given the fact that you're not really competing for votes.
-So absolute number of people is not what you care about.
-It's not clear what you care about.
-But you do want to have more influence among the elites who matter in like politics and tech as well.
-So anyways, which just your thoughts on those kinds of strategies, explicitly trying to community build versus just kind of projecting out there in a sort of cryptic way?
+Yes, that actually raises an interesting question that I've been wondering about.
+There have been movements that have been focused on “community building” in an explicit way, effective altruism is a good example of that.
+And then there's other movements where they have a charismatic founder who doesn't really try to recruit people.
+I'm thinking of somebody like Peter Thiel.
+Once every year or two, he'll go on a podcast and have this really cryptic back and forth.
+And then just kind of go away into a hole for a few months or a few years.

 Nadia Asparouhova 0:29:18